Endurance (TV series): Production

-As part of the show, host J. D. Roth and the players sometimes discuss the interpersonal drama occurring among the teams.
+As part of the show, host J.D.
+Roth and the players sometimes discuss the interpersonal drama occurring among the teams.
 Roth has said that many participants have become close friends while the series was being shot, learning tolerance for people who were different from themselves.
-However, the Boston Globe reported that there was friction among the players on Endurance: High Sierras following the controversial break-up of teams.
+The Boston Globe reported that there was friction among the players on Endurance: High Sierras following the controversial break-up of teams.
 Finnegan's mother said, "There was definitely some nastiness", complaining that the producers and writers, "deliberately put the kids in situations that are designed to increase the drama and tension".
 But, Taylor Sico-McNulty, another Endurance: High Sierras contestant from Massachusetts and Finnegan's partner, said that when she returned home following the show's California taping, she "really missed seeing all the other kids in the cast every day", adding that a number of player reunions have since been held.
 Another player from the fifth season, Dakota Fisher of Eliot, Maine, echoed the feeling, saying that his appearance on Endurance left him with relationships he will never forget.
 "You should have seen me a week after the show, it was depressing", said the 15-year-old who had been trying for two years to get on the Emmy-nominated teen reality program.

 Roth said in a 2007 news release, "Being on Endurance is a life-altering experience for every kid who is selected.
 With only the sun, moon, stars and each other, these kids have no choice but to get to really know each other.
 They learn to dig deep within themselves when someone says they can’t do something.
 They learn to overcome first impressions and prejudice and they build tremendous self-confidence by tapping into skills they never even knew they had."